 Baseball was originally supposed to be played, not watched.
 This changed when crowds began to show up at games in Brooklyn in the late 1850s.
 We fans weren’t invited to the party; we crashed it.
 Professionalism wasn’t part of the plan either, but when an 1858 Brooklyn versus New York City series accidentally proved that people would pay to see a game, the writing was on the outfield wall.

 When the first professional league was formed in 1871, baseball was already a fully formed modern sport with championships, media coverage, and famous stars.
 Professional baseball invented an organization, but not the sport itself.
 Baseball’s amazing amateurs had already done that.

-Thomas W. Gilbert’s history is for baseball fans and anyone fascinating by origin stories and American culture.
+Thomas W. Gilbert’s history is for baseball fans and anyone fascinating by history, American culture, and how great things began.

 “In How Baseball Happened, Thomas W. Gilbert brilliantly gathers hidden treasure long buried in newspaper accounts and diaries to present a rich and nuanced picture of American baseball as it grew and blossomed.
 Along the way, he explodes myths that have long shaped our understanding of this great game.
-This is a tart and funny trip through the raucous and aspiring culture that shaped baseball, with its volunteer firefighters, urban professionals, bloodstained butchers, and brawling gamblers.”—Edward Achorn, author of Every Drop of Blood, The Summer of Beer and Whiskey, and Fifty-nine in ’84.
+This is a tart and funny trip through the raucous and aspiring culture that shaped baseball, with its volunteer firefighters, urban professionals, bloodstained butchers, and brawling gamblers.”